TronSkywalker/Condition-monitoring-system-using-machine-learning/README.md

 This procedure isn't possible for NaN data located before the first data point.
 Due to the small number of lines, these are removed (approx. 0.15% of 13 million)
 - Train-Test-Split:
 In order to obtain a statistically valid result, the data is divided into training and test data using cross-validation.
-To keep the ratio of critical and non-critical data constant in each iteration, stratified k-fold cross-validation is used as a method.
+To keep the ratio of critical and non-critical data constant in each iteration, stratified k-fold cross-validation is used as method.
 - Training & Test:
 Random Forest is used as algorithm.
 The maximum depth of each tree is 5, the maximum number of trees is 10 and the splitting criterion is Gini Impurity.